 Bursitis, in general, is a non-infectious disease primarily caused by swelling of the greater trochanteric bursa.
 Injury and soft tissue trauma in the hip area are the common causes of the inflammation.

 In rare cases, the hip bursa may swell when infected with bacteria.
-Risk factors for this condition may include activities which can cause fatigue to the hip area, such as going up and down the stairs.
+Risk factors for this condition may include activities that can cause fatigue to the hip area, such as going up and down the stairs.

 What Are the Symptoms of Hip Bursitis?